Troops Kill 4 Terrorists, Recover Weapons In Borno

-Troops of Sector 3 Multinational Joint Task Force (MNJTF) have killed four Boko Haram terrorists in Walo (Gashigar) and Kudagurgu (South of Malam Fatori) in Northern Borno State.
+Troops of Sector 3 Mutinaltional Joint Task Force (MNJTF) have killed four Boko Haram terrorists in Walo (Gashigar) and Kudagurgu (South of Malam Fatori) in Northern Borno State.

 He said the troops killed two of the terrorists at Walo (Walada) during clearance operations to Gashigar.